 We have audited the accompanying balance sheet of Committed Capital Acquisition Corporation (Formerly Plastron Acquisition Corp.
-II) (a corporation in the development stage) (collectively, "Company") as of December 31, 2010, and the related statements of operations, changes in stockholders' deficit, and cash flows for the year then ended.
+II) (a corporation in the development stage) (collectively, "Company") as of December 31, 2010, and the related statements of operations, changes in stockholders' deficit, and cash flows for the year then ended and the period from January 24, 2006 (inception) to December 31, 2010.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
 The financial statements of Committed Capital Acquisition Corporation (Formerly Plastron Acquisition Corp.
 II) (a development stage company) from January 24, 2006 to December 31, 2009, were audited by other auditors whose report dated April 9, 2010, expressed an unqualified opinion on those statements.